-Founded in 2016 by author Jamila Gavin, Stroud Book Festival has grown from a small local weekend event to a five-day Festival, which in 2019 welcomed 4,500 people to more than 40 events.
+Founded in 2016 by author Jamila Gavin, Stroud Book Festival has grown from a small local event to a full, five-day Festival, which in 2019 welcomed 4,500 people to more than 40 events.
 Staged annually each November by a team of local authors and experienced publishing and cultural professionals, the Festival aims to present a creative programme of high-quality, entertaining and thought-provoking events to engage audiences in our vibrant local community and beyond.

 In the course of our first four Festivals we have played host to many famous names – Lemn Sissay, Julia Donaldson, Bernardine Evaristo, Ian McEwan, Mary Portas, Kamal Ahmed and Prue Leith to name but a few.
 Stroud Book Festival also supports and promotes writers, poets, illustrators, publishers and booksellers local to Stroud and the surrounding areas.
 We are always keen to work hand in hand with the wider creative community and make the Festival accessible to as broad an audience as possible.